leBluem/ac_tools_cmd/README.md

 - dl here: https://github.com/leBluem/ac_tools_cmd/releases/tag/0.1

 This package includes 4 commandline programs for use in batch files, and some batchfiles for an easy start.
-All programs make backups for existing files or make a new directory.
 Hold "Shift" until programs quit, it will pause and ask for a key.

 The included programs are:

 ### acd_file
  - unpack 'data.acd' file -or- pack 'data' folder
+ - makes backup of existing files if needed
  - needs either path to a 'data.acd' file or a car-folder or car 'data' folder
- - makes backup of existing files if needed

 ### kn52fbx
  - based on CM code, unpacks car- and track-kn5's
+ - creates new folder
  - excepts single '.kn5' files or folders
  - uses fbxConverter.exe (also included)
  - unpacks into new folder